cs1302uga/cs1302-ce17/README.md

-# cs1302-ce17 TBD
+# cs1302-ce17 Generic Method Implementation

 > TBD

 This class exercise explores functional interfaces and lambda expressions in conjunction with generic methods and interfaces.
+In this exercise, only the generic method signatures will be provided.
+Implementation details are left to the student.

 ## References and Prerequisites